 Introducing Spy X

-Recently, I met someone who is able to use his knowledge, skills and experience to inform and entertain audiences around the world with talks on historical Intelligence and Deception.
+I met a person who is able to use his knowledge, skills and experience to inform and entertain audiences around the world with talks on historical Intelligence and Deception.

 It isn’t every day you meet a former spy!